No snow = nose blow: Mild winters make for longer allergy seasons

 And spring’s swings in temperature don’t help either, says Dr. Raveendran.
 “The large fluctuations in temperature and barometric pressure can lead to nasal congestion in people who do not suffer from pollen allergies, and worsen symptoms in people already suffering from their pollen allergies.”

-People who have worsening symptoms or aren’t getting relief with over-the-counter antihistamines should see an allergist.
+People who have worsening symptoms or aren’t getting relief with over-the-counter antihistamines should contact an allergist.
 Dr. Raveendran and her Allergy and Immunology colleagues can help.